adamhstewart/doip-docs/docs/bastions.md

 ## Rooms
 An initial bastion has 2 basic facilities (for flavor and roleplay) and 2 special facilities (for roleplay and mechanical benefit).
 Of the basic facilities, one is roomy (16 squares), and one is cramped (4 squares).
 The special facilities size is defined by the type of facility.

+### Basic Rooms

+These are the basic rooms you can build:

+- Bedroom
+- Dining Room
+- Parlor
+- Courtyard
+- Kitchen
+- Storage

-Additional rooms can be purchased and existing rooms can be expanded according to the following table:
+Additional rooms can be purchased and existing rooms can be expanded according to cost and time that will be determined.

+### Special Facilities

+These are the special facilities available to level 5 characters:
+- Arcane Study
+- Armory
+- Barrack
+- Garden
+- Library
+- Sanctuary
+- Smithy
+- Storehouse
+- Workshop

+Descriptions are in the DMG - see below about material costs and benefits.

 ## Benefits from Special Facilities